-Traffic control devices manual part 8 CoPTTM

-A5.7.3 Definition of a crash

-A crash is defined as any incident involving a road user, resulting in damage to any installed TTM equipment, vehicles, plant or injury to a person.

-Any crash resulting in a serious harm accident must be reported to the MBIE (Labour) as soon as the accident becomes known to:
+A5.7.3 Definition of a crash A crash is defined as any incident involving a road user, resulting in damage to any installed TTM equipment, vehicles, plant or injury to a person.
+Any crash resulting in a serious harm accident must be reported to WorkSafe NZ as soon as the accident becomes known to: an employer a self-employed person, orthe principal.

-- an employer

-- a self-employed person, or

-- the principal.

 For the definition of serious harm see schedule 1 of the Health and Safety in Employment Act 1992.

-A5.7.4 Recording crashes and briefing the engineer and/or the RCA

-The contractor must record all crashes at worksites and, within 24 hours of any crash, brief the engineer and/or the RCA on the details of the crash, including the following:

-- a copy of the signed and approved TMP for the worksite - details of the incident including a diagram showing the layout of the worksite at the time of the crash.
-The diagram must also show any relevant crash details such as vehicle travel paths, skid marks, etc - photographs of the crash site.
+A5.7.4 Recording crashes and briefing the The contractor must record all crashes at worksites and, within 24 hours of any crash, brief the engineer and/or the RCA on the details of the crash, including the following: engineer and/or a copy of the signed and approved TMP for the worksite the RCA details of the incident including a diagram showing the layout of the worksite at the time of the crash.
+The diagram must also show any relevant crash details such as vehicle travel paths, skid marks, etc photographs of the crash site.
 Minor incidents, such as one or two cones being struck, do not need to be recorded unless there appears to have been potential for a serious incident to have occurred.

-A5.8 Site traffic management supervisor (STMS)
+A5.8 Site traffic n nanagement supervisor (STMS) Appropriately trained and evolified staff revet supervises TTM duties at all